 #3 Be gentle

 In times of crisis, anxiety and panic are a normal, although unhelpful, responses.
 Show empathy and understanding, and acknowledge and verbalise your own emotions and sentiments.
 Honesty and transparency build trust, where parties are more likely to be open to sharing interests, move from positions, leading to better discussions and better, negotiated outcomes.

 When this crisis ends, you will need strong, trusted relationships at every level to take you through the recovery period.
 Continue to maintain these relationships in the good (and bad) times, so that you have a strong starting position for the next negotiation, whether it be a wage negotiation or a serious, unforeseen predicament.

 Kerith Kieser ∙ 15 April 2020

-Kerith is an internationally accredited mediator and the COO of Tokiso.
+Kerith is an accredited Tokiso panellist, an internationally accredited mediator and accredited in organisational culture transformation.

 Tokiso provides relationship building, team effectiveness, and independent organisational cultural assessment services.